afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ## Configuring TheWall

   So now we have our token!
+So far so good.
+Next step is to configure TheWall.
+Defining which user can access which data.

 ### roles